 Lindsey Laughlin joined Arendsen Cane Molnar LLP in 2017, bringing with her a twenty-five year career in sports and entertainment.
-Ms. Laughlin has focused primarily on the business and legal aspects of the industry since 2001, representing a wide range of clients from individual talent and start-ups to motion picture studios and international financiers.
+Ms. Laughlin has focused primarily on the business and legal aspects of the industry since 2001.

 After law school, Ms. Laughlin joined the entertainment law firm of Morris Yorn Barnes Levine, P.C. as an associate in their corporate division, followed by in-house counsel positions in the Business and Legal Affairs departments at both Dreamworks and Paramount Pictures.
 Thereafter she returned to private practice as a partner at Barnes Law Firm, P.C. where she concentrated her practice on corporate entertainment, including, production finance, mergers and acquisitions, and production company business affairs.